1 Start listening to recorded fireworks shows.

 Do fireworks freak out your dog?
 Do they shake, drool, and cry when your neighborhood is lighting up with bangs and booms?
 It’s natural for dogs to feel afraid of loud noises, but serious fireworks anxiety can be dangerous.
 Many dogs go missing from their homes when they try to flee from the perceived danger, and others can hurt themselves in a panic.

-With new year’s eve just around the corner, we wanted to share our top 10 tips to help your dog cope with, and eventually overcome fireworks anxiety.
+With the 4th of July just around the corner, we wanted to share our top 10 tips to help your dog cope with, and eventually overcome fireworks anxiety.

 # 1 Start listening to recorded fireworks shows.

 You can desensitize your dog to the sound of fireworks by playing recordings of shows on YouTube.
 Start low and slow – this isn’t the time to blast your subwoofer!
 You do not want the audio to be loud enough to terrify your dog.
 The fireworks should be played at a low-to-normal volume.
 You want your dog to realize that fireworks = fun.
 For every quiet boom, make sure something good happens.
 Throw a few treats in the air and toss around your dog’s favorite toy.
 After a few fun sessions, your dog will start to look at you when they hear those booms in anticipation of your fun reaction.

 # 2 Rule out veterinary issues.